J-hjr/Jerry_Huang_DS_Project_Portfolio/README.md

 # Jerry_Huang_DS_Project_Portfolio

+- `Licenses for Progress` - Evaluating the Impact of Compulsory Licensing on U.S. Innovation
 - `Decoding Hit Songs and Features` - An In-Depth Analysis of the Spotify Dataset
 - `Unveiling Business Insights` - A Comprehensive Data Analysis of Yelp Dataset
 - `Empowering User Experience` - Optimizing Product Recommendations through AB Testing and UI Enhancements